 Get Creative

 Spinach isn’t just for salads — nope, nope!
-Toss it in smoothies, throw it on pizza, or sneak it into soups or wraps.
+Toss it into smoothies, add it to pizza, or sneak it into soups or wraps.
 Leftover sweet potatoes?
 They’re perfect mashed or made into sweet potato latkes and served with a small dollop of sour cream.

 Small Changes, Big Health Wins